-By submitting this bid to host an upcoming ABC, we affirm that we have the agreement and support of the Groups and/or Intergroup(s) listed in the following pages.
+By submitting this bid to host an upcoming ABC/AWC, we affirm that we have the agreement and support of the Groups and/or Intergroup(s) listed in the following pages.

 Essay Questions

-In a separate document, please write a one or two page essay explaining why your group would like to host the ABC.
+In a separate document, please write a one or two page essay explaining why your group would like to host the ABC/AWC.
 Please include the following information, as well as anything else you think will be helpful for us to know:

 Advantages to the WSO of hosting the ABC and AWC in your area.
 What is most special about your hometown?